ChrisWeaver1/chrisweaver1.github.io/_posts/2019-06-24-project-mongo-sandbox.md

     - generates random data and inserts it into the mongo database
     - run with `npm run generate`
 - `tests.ts`
-    - Test queries for mongo database
+    - Test queries for Mongo database
     - Uses mocha for timings, success etc
     - run tests with `npm run test`
 - `options.ts`